 It’s easier to understand the link between nutritional deficiencies and physical illness, but fewer people are aware of the connection between diet and mental health.
 However, researchers have long understood that there’s a relationship between our minds and what we eat, known as the ‘gut-brain axis’.

 Getting the right nutrients into your system can go a long way to support your mental health, so we’ve rounded up 5 major stress-busting nutritional tips, backed by research, so you can make every bite count.

 As well as a whole host of health benefits, the two omega-3 fatty acids, EPA and DHA, found mainly in fish oil, have been found to positively affect mood.
 It’s thought that this might be because of the bioconversion of EPA to chemicals that are required by the brain, or that EPA and DHA influence neuronal signalling.

 2. B Vitamins: Folate and B12

-Research has shown that long-term consumption of the B vitamins, folate and vitamin B12, may have the ability to both decrease the risk of onset or relapse of clinical depression, and also enhance antidepressant response.
+Research has shown that long-term consumption of the B vitamins, folate and vitamin B12, could enhance your mood.
 This is thought to be as folate and B12 are determinants of metabolism of a particular carbon (S-adenosylmethionine, or SAM) which is crucial for neurological function2.

 Where do I find folate and B12?